Colegio de Contadores Públicos de Nicaragua

 SMO 5: International Public Sector Accounting Standards

-In Nicaragua, the Ministry of Finance and Public Credit (MoF)—the governmental agency responsible for adopting public sector accounting standards—has adopted Nicaraguan Generally Accepted Accounting Principles that are not based on IPSAS.
+In Nicaragua, the Ministry of Finance and Public Credit (MoF)—the governmental agency responsible for adopting public sector accounting standards—has adopted cash-basis IPSAS.
 The CCPN reports that, while it has no direct responsibility in this standard-setting area, it uses its best endeavors to promote the adoption of IPSAS to the government.

-In addition, the CCPN has stated plans to research IPSAS adoption in the region with the objective of reporting these experiences back to the MoF to further raise awareness on the subject.
+In addition, the CCPN has stated plans to research IPSAS adoption in the region to report these experiences back to the MoF to raise awareness on the subject further.

 SMO 6: Investigation and Discipline